wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

    },
    ```

-3. **Add Zone 1 and Zone 2** by copying the structure and updating all properties (keep the mapLabel coordinates for now — we'll position them precisely in the next section)
+3. **Add Zone 1 and Zone 2 objects**: Copy the structure and update all properties (keep the mapLabel coordinates for now — we'll position them precisely in the next section)

    Note: Changes to `zones.js` will trigger a full page reload (not HMR-friendly)